Updated 17/4/25

 Setting up the FRED AED and voice prompts:

-Look for and Treat Reversible Causes of Cardiac Arrest
+Look for and treat reversible causes of Cardiac Arrest

 Some causes of cardiac arrest are reversible.
 Whilst resuscitation is ongoing, as part of the management of cardiac arrest, you must identify and treat these if possible.